Upoma218/Upoma218/README.md

 ## 🌠 Words of Advice to My Younger Self

-To my younger self: Embrace learning and take risks; failure is a path to success.
+Embrace learning and take risks; failure is a path to success.
 Trust your abilities and stay resilient.
 Value relationships and prioritize your health.
 Seek balance in life; work hard but also enjoy and pursue your passions.

 ## 🦸‍♂️ Superpower